How Aromatherapy Helps You Breathe and Its Benefits

 - Fights fungus, viruses, or bacteria.

 - Helpful in boosting your immune system.

 - Promotes and increases your sleep quality

-- It can soothe your joint pains and aches in the body.
+- It can soothe joint pains and aches in the body.

 - It elevates any agitation, stress, and anxiety.

-- Helps alleviate the sides effects of chemotherapy.
+- Helps alleviate the side effects of chemotherapy.